Astig-1982/The-Exoplanet-Project/README.md

 The app is fully responsive as expected, all elements and content fit within their boundaries and are easy to see on any device.

+## Bugs

+During the development I was lucky enough to encounter little to no significant bugs.
+Below are a few that unfotunately I couldn't get rid of.

+- **Bug**:

+'The element button must not appear as a descendant of the anchor element' - this is not an actualy bug, but rather an error found by W3C Markup Validator.
+I have decided to treat it as one, as being very close to my deadline removing all buttons from anchors and styling again the anchors was not time permitted.
+100% in the very nearest future this error will be corrected.

+- **Bug**:

+The home page for mobile screens has a very small lateral margin/padding that I struggled to find out where is coming from.
+I have encountered similar issues to at least half of the pages on all screens and succesfuly I got rid of them mainly with the help of [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB).
+However I cannot seem to be as succesful in regards to the home section (only for mobile screens).
+Hopefully by the end of this project I will figure it out.
+If not, I am very confident this small, but annoying bug will be crushed in the very nearest future.

+- **Bug**:

+When doung all simulations on dev-tools for iPad Pro screens, the app works exactly as expected.
+However, when actually running the app on my personal iPad Pro, the main background image is NOT fixed, as if the background-attachment property set for the 'body' element is not working.
+I am still trying to wrap my head around this issue and I am confident it will be fix very soon.
+As mentioned, when testing with dev-tools it works as expected.